 How does it work?

-From March 2021, schools, colleges, and universities across the UK can apply for government funding.
-If successful, they will then be able to provide their students with funding to support study and work placements abroad.
+Schools, colleges, and universities across the UK can apply for government funding.
+If successful, they are then able to provide their students with funding to support study and work placements abroad.
 For 2021-22, funding is being provided for more than 28,000 higher education placements, more than 6,000 further education and vocational education and training placements, and more than 5,000 school placements, in over 150 destinations across the globe.

 How much funding could I get?